fbpic/fbpic/docs/source/how_to_run.rst

    default number of threads is the number of cores on your system.
 You can modify this with environment variables:

-   - To modify the number of threads:
+   - To modify the number of threads (e.g. set it to 8 threads):

    ::

+    export MKL_NUM_THREADS=8
 	export NUMBA_NUM_THREADS=8
 	python fbpic_script.py

    - To disable multi-threading altogether (except for the FFT and DHT):

    ::